kuychaco/Barebone.js/README.md

   > A library inspired by Backbone.js for basic MV* app architecture that can also be used as an education resource for those who want to understand what's happening under the hood in Backbone.js

 ## Summary ##
-  > Barebone.js gives structure to web applications by providing models with key-value binding, collections with a rich API of enumerable functions, and views with declarative event handling.
+  > Barebone.js gives structure to web applications by providing models with key-value binding and custom events, collections with a rich API of enumerable functions, and views with declarative event handling.

 * summary adapted from http://backbonejs.org/